AlexG28/Instagram2.0/README.md

 ## Try it out

-To run this website on your computer, clone this repo and run  `npm install` followed by `npm run dev`.
+To run this website on your computer, clone this repo and run  `npm install .` followed by `npm run dev`.

 ## Run unit tests
 To run the e2e unit tests, run `npm run ci`